Cherrybowll/algolabra/documentation/implementation.md

 # Implementation document

-Still a work in progress but unlikely to be subject to major changes.

 ## Structure

 The program is currently structured as follows (not counting `index.py`, which only creates an instance of the UI and RSA tools):